Energy Storage State-of-Charge Market Model: Price-taker Case Study

-We now compare market designs with nonlinear energy storage models, in which the storage power rating, efficiency, and discharge costs depend on the SoC range.
-We let the storage operator design bids using the nonlinear storage model in \textbf{RTD-1} and \textbf{RTD-5}.
-Note that in \textbf{RTD-1}, the dispatch instructions are not always feasible because the system operator clears the market using a single-segment (linear) storage model while the actual storage model is nonlinear.
-To bound energy storage dispatches within the physically feasible region of the storage, we project the dispatch instruction to the storage feasible operation region as in (\ref{p2_c}) by minimizing the square error, i.e.:
+We now compare market designs using SoC-dependent storage models, in which the storage power rating, efficiency, and discharge costs depend on the SoC range.
+We let the storage operator design bids using the SoC-dependent storage model in RTD-1 and RTD-5.
+Only in RTD-1, the dispatch instructions are not always feasible because the system operator clears the market using an SoC-independent (1-segment) storage model while the actual storage model is SoC-dependent.
+Energy storage submits average discharge cost, highest efficiency, and highest power rating as industrial implementation to maximize their profit, provided most arbitrage profit comes from sparse abnormal prices.
+To bound energy storage dispatches within the physically feasible region of the storage in RTD-1, we project the dispatch instruction to the storage feasible operation region as in (\ref{p2_c}) by minimizing the square error, i.e.:

 where $\hat{p}_t$ and $\hat{d}_t$ are the dispatch instructions cleared by the system operator.
-In this setting, we simulate the process of nonlinear energy storage submitting bids to the system operator, and try their best to follow the received dispatch signals from the system operator.
+In this setting, we simulate the process of SoC-dependent energy storage submitting bids to the system operator and trying their best to follow the received dispatch signals from the system operator.